Stark Area Regional Transit Authority: Service

-CNG fueling station
+Environmental sustainability

 On May 18, 2012, SARTA opened a public/private Compressed Natural Gas (CNG) fueling station at the company headquarters in Canton.
-The facility is the first public CNG station in Stark County and Northeast Ohio with the next closest located outside of Columbus.
+The facility was the first public CNG station in Stark County and Northeast Ohio with the next closest located outside of Columbus.
 The grand opening for the facility was attended by dozens of guests including U.S. Senator Sherrod Brown and Canton Mayor William J. Healy II.
 The CNG fueling station was certified by the Stark County Auditor's Office Division of Weight and Measurements on June 12, 2012.
 As of October 9, 2012, the CNG price was $1.89 per gallon equivalent for public fueling.

-SARTA plans to convert 50% of its fleet to CNG over the next two years.
 CNG vehicles are quieter, require fewer oil changes and reduce emissions by over 80% when compared to traditional diesel buses.

-SARTA also expects to save up to 40% a year on fuel costs by switching to CNG.
+In 2016, SARTA launched busses powered by Hydrogen Fuel-Cell (HFC).
+By 2026, 96 of SARTA's buses were powered by CNG and another 20 were fueled by HFC.